You hopped on the positive-thinking bandwagon, didn’t you?

 Aiming for the greater good for yourself, your loved ones and humanity generates more stability, resilience, and overall satisfaction.

-You now understand that your excessive positive-thinking repressed useful emotions, causing that sinking, empty feeling inside you.
+You now understand that excessive positive thinking repressed useful emotions, causing that sinking, empty feeling inside you.

 Use this new knowledge to immediately bounce back and feel more self-assured.
 You can now discover if it’s a promotion you want, a different job, or even a new career.
 Maybe you’ll prefer to slow down and savor life.
-Have more quality time with family and friends, dedicate yourself to a hobby, like painting or writing.
+Have more quality time with family and friends, and dedicate some time to self-care.

 You alone can pave a more meaningful road forward out of the gloom.